HomeEnterprise ITData CenterNew Microsoft tech to connect cloud computing services to data centers it does not own

 Preferred Source of Google

-Global technology giant Microsoft Corp has announced to roll out a new round of technologies aimed at making its computing services work in data centers does not own – including the cloud data centers of its rivals.
+Global technology giant Microsoft Corp has announced to roll out a new round of technologies aimed at making its computing services work in centers it does not own – including the cloud data centers of its rivals.

 Advertisement